mehulagg/gitlab/doc/ci/yaml/README.md

 By default, all [`artifacts`](#artifacts) from previous [stages](#stages) are passed to each job.
 However, you can use the `dependencies` parameter to define a limited list of jobs to fetch artifacts from.
-Or you can define no jobs at all.
+You can also set a job to download no artifacts at all.

 To use this feature, define `dependencies` in context of the job and pass a list of all previous jobs the artifacts should be downloaded from.